 Eating is a sensual experience.
 Every day and at every meal the senses of smell, touch, sight, hearing, and taste are engaged in the acts of preparation and consumption.
 And yet these bodily acts are ephemeral; their imprint upon the source material of history is vestigial.
 Hitherto historians have shown little interest in the senses beyond taste, and this book fills that research gap.
 Four dimensions are treated:

-- Industrializing the Senses – an analysis of the fundamental change in the sensory qualities of foods under the pressure of industrialization and economic forces outside the control of the artisan producer.
+• Industrializing the Senses – an analysis of the fundamental change in the sensory qualities of foods under the pressure of industrialization and economic forces outside the control of the household and the artisan producer.

 Putting all of the senses on the agenda of food history for the first time, this is the ideal volume for scholars of food history, food studies and food culture, as well as social and cultural historians.